transcriptionpro/wuc-new/_posts/2017-12-26-bitcoin-vpn-security-online.md

 <p>These networks are regularly unsecure and poorly monitored and could turn your trip to the coffee shop with your laptop into a nightmare.
 A VPN creates a private network within a public one which acts as a shield, almost like a cover, for your browsing session. </p>

-<p>As the VPN market is flooded with options,you can find impartial reviews like securethoughts.com/express-vpn-review/which aims to help you find out whether a certain provider fits your needs.
+<p>As the VPN market is flooded with options,you can find impartial reviews, like at <a href="https://securethoughts.com/express-vpn-review/">Secure Thoughts VPN Reviews</a> which aims to help you find out whether a certain provider fits your needs.
 Not only will you learn more about a great VPN but also more about why they are essential to protect you online.
 They stop other people getting into your private bubble and will lock down any <a href="/confidential-transactions/">bitcoin activity</a> you engage in while on the web.</p>

 <h4>Make Sure Your Antivirus Is Up To Date</h4>